itom-project/itom/docs/userDoc/source/AboutItom/aboutItom.rst

 Based on this three columns you can control measurement applications, basic setups or scripted image processing.

-To lean more about how to control itom via script language or the GUI proceed with :ref:`gettingStarted`.
+To learn more about how to control |itom| via script language or the GUI proceed with :ref:`gettingStarted`.